Writ of mandate (California): Appellate

 Only a few specific orders besides final judgments are subject to appeal in California.
 As such, the only way for most interlocutory decisions to be reviewed before trial is through ordinary mandate.
-Most such writ petitions are common-law writ petitions, which are not specifically set out by statute, and do not have a specific statute of limitation.
-However, courts have generally inferred a prudential, but not jurisdictional, 60-day deadline, by analogy with the amount of time usually allowed for appeals.
+Most such petitions arise under the courts' common-law writ authority and have no express statutory deadline.
+Courts have generally applied a prudential, but not jurisdictional, 60-day period by analogy to the usual time for appeal.

 Procedure

-A litigant begins the process by filing a petition, usually styled as a petition for writ of mandate, prohibition or other extraordinary relief, against the trial court as respondent, naming the other party as the real party in interest.
+A litigant begins the process by filing a petition, often styled as a petition for writ of mandate, prohibition or other extraordinary relief, against the trial court as respondent and naming the opposing party as the real party in interest.
 Immediately upon receiving the writ petition, the court may deny the petition, stay the trial court proceedings, issue an alternative writ or an order to show cause, or notify the parties that it intends to issue a peremptory writ in the first instance.

-The vast majority of appellate writs are summarily denied without explanation, as, with very few exceptions, they are not a 'cause' which requires an appellate court to make a 'decision in writing with reasons stated', as required by the California Constitution.
+The vast majority of appellate writs are summarily denied without explanation because, with few exceptions, they are not a "cause" requiring an appellate court to issue a written decision with reasons stated under the California Constitution.

 An alternative writ and order to show cause are identical in effect, but semantically slightly different; an alternative writ directs the trial court either to comply with its terms or show cause why it should not be ordered to do so, while an order to show cause only directs the trial court to show cause why the relief should not be granted.
 This is the most common way for writ petitions to be granted.

 In extraordinary cases, the court may issue a Palma notice, advising the real party in interest that the court is considering granting a peremptory writ in the first instance, i.e. granting the requested relief immediately.
 This is intended to give the party the opportunity to raise uncertainty in the law or facts and persuade the court to issue an alternative writ instead.

 Statutory writs

-Certain writs are prescribed by statute.
-Each statute which specifically allows a writ to be filed comes with a specific statute of limitations, usually 20 days or less.
-However, statutory writs are still discretionary, with very few exceptions.
+Certain writ proceedings are prescribed by statute.
+Statutory writ provisions commonly impose short filing deadlines, often 20 days or less, but review remains discretionary except where writ review is the exclusive means of appellate review.